Fried eel with boiled potatoes in white parsley sauce

 Procedure without liability: Now the recipe had to come.
 After many recipes with fish, is this recipe lacking for fried eel.
 It's not difficult to make this recipe, as long as you follow certain rules.
 Eels must be freshly caught and cleaned just before you fry them.
 Forget to deep freeze eel - even if it is in water - eel tastes best fresh.
 I am not saying that it is hazardous to eat deep-frozen eel, but the taste can become rancid because eels are a fat fish.

 The best eels are between 250 grams and 300 grams for frying.
 Clean the eels yourself or get the fish dealer to do this for you.
-Cut the eel into 6 cm pieces and put them in a plastic bag with 2 tbsp. wheat flour, 1 tbsp. rye flour, 1 tbsp. salt and 1 tsp. white pepper.
+Cut the eel into 6 til 8 cm pieces and put them in a plastic bag with 2 tbsp. wheat flour, 1 tbsp. rye flour, 1 tbsp. salt and 1 tsp. white pepper.
 Shake bag well so the mixture sticks on the eels.
-Take them out of the bag and frying them on the pan in margarine on all sides, it takes approx. 10 to 15 minutes.
+Take them out of the bag and frying them on the pan in margarine on all sides, it takes approx. 8 to 12 minutes.
 Take the eels of the pan and clean the pan before they are fried again in plenty of butter.
-They will fry by size from 10 to 15 minutes again in plenty of butter.
+They will fry by size from 6 to 10 minutes again in plenty of butter.
 Dribble on kitchen towel before serving.
 The eels can be kept warm in a 100 °C hot oven before serving.
 One thing is important, the bones MUST slip easily from the meat if not, the eels are not fried enough.

 Tip: For very large roasting eels, cut a deep cut lengthwise on both sides to prevent the eel from bending the sides up on the pan during frying.
 At the same time, the excess eel fat disappears.
 Frying in margarine takes place under medium heat, in butter under light heat.